 Elevation: A scale drawing of the side, front, or rear of a building.
-Plan and two elevations of a saltbox house.

 Cross Section (also called Section):

 Surface or portion obtained by a cut made through a structure or any part of a structure to reveal its profile, and/or interior.
 In a section, as in a plan, the darkest lines represent the elements that have been cut.